 On Friday, Angelo woke up screaming “Whale Watch!!!!!” at 9:44.
 We had to be there by 10 am.
 Everyone was still sleeping.
 Miraculously, we were there at 10:05.
 Lucky Kaikoura is such a small town.

 We arrived, did the check-in and had our breakfast (muffins from the Whale Watch Kaikoura Café and they were good and cost NZ$ 3,50 each) while we waited for the safety video.
 The kids were given an activity book and a small pencil.
 Coral (4) loved it, the boys (9 and 11) finished theirs before we got to the boat and Melissa (12) never touched hers.
 After the safety video, we took the bus that drove us to the wharf.

 The boat fits around 50 people very comfortably.
 It was almost full.
-They handed each child a different size life jacket, and they (except Melissa) wore them during all the trip.
+They handed each child a different size life jacket, and they (except Melissa, who was 12 and tall) wore them during all the trip.

 We were not allowed to be out on the deck while the boat was moving for the boat changes direction often and moves quite fast.
 When it stopped, we could go anywhere we wanted, including the upper deck, which is awesome for having a different view.
 I found it’s A LOT more unstable than the lower deck (of course) and avoided it, but Coral loved it.

 Our first stop was when they spotted the Dusky Dolphins.
 There weren’t many, but the few we saw were adorable and stayed with us for all the time we were there – less than 10 minutes.